-Expenses for workers' compensation and occupational injury liabilities allocated to the Company were \$0.8 million for the year ended December 31, 2022, and are included in other operating expenses on the consolidated statement of operations.
-Allocated expenses include workers' compensation and occupational injury liability expenses to reflect the results of an actuarial review performed by a third party as well as management's consideration of material developments in the Company's active claims.
+Amounts for workers' compensation and occupational injury liabilities allocated to the Company were a \$0.1 million benefit for the year ended December 31, 2023, and are included in other operating expenses on the consolidated income statement.
+The net benefit resulted from favorable developments on prior year allocated expenses.
+Allocated expenses and benefits include workers' compensation and occupational injury liability amounts to reflect the results of an actuarial review performed by a third party as well as management's consideration of material developments in the Company's active claims.